Mill Hill: Mill Hill Village

 The village is a ribbon development along The Ridgeway.
-It has green belt either side.
+It has green belt in either side.

-"Partingdale" and "Burtonhole" form a distinct valley north of The Ridgeway.
+"Partingdale" and "Burtonhole" form a valley north of The Ridgeway.
 North is Folly Farm and Folly Brook, a tributary of the Dollis Brook, running west to east.
 Between The Ridgeway and Folly Brook are Burtonhole Farm, a garden centre called Finchley Nurseries, and several sports grounds.

 The National Institute for Medical Research, a landmark building, was demolished in 2018 and the site is being developed for new houses and apartments.
 On 1 April 2015, the NIMR became part of the new Francis Crick Institute and ceased to exist as a separate MRC institute.
-The site was fully vacated and closed for redevelopment during 2017.
+The site was fully vacated and closed for redevelopment in 2017.

 Arrandene Open Space and Featherstone Hill is a large open space which is bordered by Wise Lane, Wills Grove, Milespit Hill and The Ridgeway.
 While there are many open spaces in the area, Arrandene is unique because of its many open fields, meadows and woodland.
 The open fields were originally hay meadows which provided feed for the horses pulling carriages north to Barnet and beyond.

-On Milespit Hill, is the non-denominational Mill Hill Cemetery, formerly known as the "Paddington District Cemetery".
+On Milespit Hill is the non-denominational Mill Hill Cemetery, formerly known as "Paddington New Cemetery".
 The 1960s pop singer Billy Fury (Ronald Wycherley, 1940–83) is buried there.
-The cemetery also contains 53 Second World War Commonwealth war graves and a Dutch "Field of Honour", containing the graves of more than 250 servicemen of the Netherlands, many of which have been brought to the cemetery from other United Kingdom burial grounds.
+The cemetery also has two Commonwealth War Graves Commission sections of Second World War graves.
+One has the graves of 53 United Kingdom personnel, and has a Cross of Sacrifice.
+The other has the graves of 254 Dutch personnel, 212 of whom were merchant navy.
+Many were originally buried elsewhere in the UK, but were reburied here as a Dutch "Field of Honour".

-To the southwest of Mill Hill Village is a small suburban district called "Poets' Corner", and to the north an old estate, now a nature reserve, Moat Mount Open Space.
+Southwest of Mill Hill Village is a small suburb called "Poets' Corner", and to the north an old estate, now a nature reserve, Moat Mount Open Space.

 Mill Hill Broadway

-The modern-day centre of Mill Hill is at Mill Hill Broadway (previously known as Lawrence Street).
+The modern-day centre of Mill Hill is at Mill Hill Broadway, previously known as Lawrence Street.
 This is a suburban district which developed from the 1890s onwards, and especially in the early part of the 20th century, after the arrival of the Midland Railway station in 1868.
 The Broadway itself is now an important local retail area with numerous shops and cafes and transport links.

 Mill Hill East

-Parts of the eastern side of Mill Hill have recently undergone redevelopment, with the old gas works replaced by a Waitrose supermarket and housing developments.
+Parts of the east side of Mill Hill have been redeveloped, with the former gas works replaced by a Waitrose supermarket and housing developments.
 The small local retail area at Mill Hill East is at "Kelly's Corner" (officially Holders Hill Circus) east of the station.
-To the south of Mill Hill East are Copthall and Holders Hill.
+South of Mill Hill East are Copthall and Holders Hill.

 The United Kingdom / Carl Zeiss / Bausch & Lomb Optical Works was established at the top of Bittacy Hill in 1912 and demolished about 1990, to be replaced by a large building owned by the Jehovah's Witnesses, to complement their nearby Watchtower House built on the site of the former Bittacy House.